ajgarlag/feature-flag-bundle

 namespace App\Controller; use Symfony\Component\Routing\Attribute\Route; class SomeController { #[Route('/some/path', condition: "feature_get_value('some_feature') == 'some_value'")] public function index() { // ... } }

-Providers are responsible for returning the feature closures.
+Providers are responsible for returning the feature callables.
 You can create your own provider by implementing the

 ProviderInterface.